awalin/awalin-sopan/projects.markdown

 * Interpretation of Threat Prediction Model for SOC Analysts, [CAMLIS 2018](https://www.camlis.org/awalin-nabila-sopan)
 * Human in the Loop for Security ML Model.
 [Blog version of the paper](https://www.mandiant.com/resources/build-machine-learning-models-for-the-soc)
 * Panel on Threat Landscape in the Post-pandemic World at WiCyS.
+* Code for America Summit, 2023
+* NASA Data Science Summit, 2022
+* Panel on Threat Landscape in the Post-pandemic World at WiCyS.

 # Featured Works: